Supersheep50/the-secret-of-the-hll-tomb/README.md

 - __Features left to implement__

     - I would love to add some music to the game to add to the atmosphere.
 Right now there is no music of any kind in the game.
     - Sadly due to time constraints I was not able to add a weapon system to the game.
-In the future I would like to add the ability to fight monstors.
+In the future I would like to add the ability to fight monsters.
     - For repeat playthroughs I would like to add the ability to gain xp.
     - I do hope to work on the game again at a later stage and add it to the HLL website.